Esri/dynamic-situational-awareness-qt/docs/README.md

 Note:
 - You do not need to provide a `url` value for this configuration
 - Be sure to add a comma to separate this from the Default configuration entity
-- If you want your configuration to be loaded on startup, set the `selected` value to `true` for your new item and set the Default entity's `selecteD` property to `false` (as shown in the highlighted section in the image below)
+- If you want your configuration to be loaded on startup, set the `selected` value to `true` for your new item and set the Default entity's `selected` property to `false` (as shown in the highlighted section in the image below)

 ![](./images/dsa-tool-configurations-setup.png)